Aerial ramming: Japan

-The Japanese also practised ramming, both by individual initiative and by policy.
+The Japanese also practised tai-atari ramming, both by individual initiative and by policy.
 Individual initiative saw a Nakajima Ki-43 fighter plane bringing down a lone B-17 Flying Fortress, The Fighting Swede, on 8 May 1943.
 After three of the Japanese fighters had each made two attack passes without decisive results, the bomber's pilot, Major Robert N. Keatts, made for the shelter of a nearby rain-squall.
 Loath to let the bomber escape, Sgt.
 Tadao Oda executed a head-on ramming attack, known as taiatari (体当たり, tai-atari).
 Both aircraft crashed with no survivors.
 Sergeant Oda was posthumously promoted to lieutenant for his sacrifice.

 On 26 March 1943, Lieutenant Sanae Ishii of the 64th Sentai used the wing of his Nakajima Ki-43 to ram the tail of a Bristol Beaufighter, bringing it down over Shwebandaw, Burma, killing both Squadron Leader Ivan G. Statham AFC and Pilot Officer Kenneth C. Briffett of 27 Squadron RAF.

 On 1 May 1943 Sergeant Miyoshi Watanabe of the 64th Sentai knocked out two engines of a B-24 Liberator piloted by Robert Kavanaugh, killing two of the bombers crew; he then used his Nakajima Ki-43 to ram the rear turret of the American bomber after a drawn-out battle over Rangoon.
 Sergeant Watanabe survived the attack, as did the remaining B-24 crew.
 Both planes made a forced landing without further loss of life.
 The crashed B-24 was photographed and appeared in the December 1943 Japanese aviation magazine Koku Asahi.
 Only three of Kavanaugh's crew survived the war under harsh conditions as POWs.